hubenschmidt/asr-llm-tts/README.md

 # ASR-LLM-TTS Pipeline

-Real-time voice pipeline for call center automation.
+Real-time voice pipeline for call center automation, built for AMD GPUs via ROCm.
 Speak into the mic, get a transcription via ASR, a response from an LLM (Ollama), and hear it spoken back via TTS — all with sentence-level pipelining so you hear the first sentence before the LLM finishes generating.

 ![Conversation Demo](spec/screenshots/conversation-demo.png)